akyriako/otc-docs/doc/source/caf/adopt/migration.rst

 time-consuming and involve a heavy workload.

 Layer-by-layer migration consists of two steps.
-First, the application layer is cut over to Huawei Cloud, but with the service data still being read from and written to on the source.
-After the application layer cutover is complete, a data migration or application dual-write is performed to synchronize service data from the source to the target on Huawei Cloud in real time.
+First, the application layer is cut over to Open Telekom Cloud, but with the service data still being read from and written to on the source.
+After the application layer cutover is complete, a data migration or application dual-write is performed to synchronize service data from the source to the target on Open Telekom Cloud in real time.
 After the incremental data migration is complete, the second step, the data layer cutover, will be executed.

 Layer-by-layer migration involves cross-cloud database access.
 The